| Q-700

 from the carrier, detailing how many messages were effectively

+billed.
 Experience shows that

 these two reports will not match completely.
 See 4.18